NosPo-Studio/NosGa-Engine/ReadMe.md

 ### Debugging features:
 A fully implemented LUA console to get mesasnges or run LUA code at runtime.

-Asset reloading.
-You can reload spesific assed groups on keypress at runntime.
+Asset reloading: you can reload spesific assed groups on keypress at runntime.
 So you do not need to restart the whole engine anytime you change some code.

-Layer select.
-You can acticate and deactivate the visible layers for any RenderArea.
+Layer select: you can acticate and deactivate the visible layers for any RenderArea.
 Also you can make a RenderArea "silent" than it will not affect the visible GameObjects in any way.

 ### Event Handling: